Preston-Landers/concurrent-log-handler/README.md

 This may mean that if you change the logging settings at any point you may need to restart your app service so that all processes are using the same settings at the same time.

+## Other Usage Details ##

+The `ConcurrentRotatingFileHandler` class is a drop-in replacement for Python's standard log handler `RotatingFileHandler`.
+This module uses file locking so that multiple processes can concurrently log to a single file without dropping or clobbering log events.
+This module provides a file rotation scheme like with `RotatingFileHandler`.
+Extra care is taken to ensure that logs can be safely rotated before the rotation process is started.
+(This module works around the file rename issue with `RotatingFileHandler` on Windows, where a rotation failure means that all subsequent log events are dropped).

+This module attempts to preserve log records at all cost.
+This means that log files will grow larger than the specified maximum (rotation) size.
+So if disk space is tight, you may want to stick with `RotatingFileHandler`, which will strictly adhere to the maximum file size.

+Important:

+If you have multiple instances of a script (or multiple scripts) all running at the same time and writing to the same log file, then *all* of the scripts should be using `ConcurrentRotatingFileHandler`.
+You should not attempt to mix and match `RotatingFileHandler` and `ConcurrentRotatingFileHandler`.
+The file locking is advisory only - it is respected by other Concurrent Log Handler instances, but does not protect against outside processes (or different Python logging file handlers) from writing to a log file in use.

 ## Change Log ##